flash62au/EngineDriver_Home/docs/operation/operation.rst

     :align: right
     :scale: 50%

-  If enabled, the ``Pause`` button will gradually bring the Loco (or Consist / Multiple Units) on the Throttle to gradually step down to the zero speed.
+  If enabled, the :guilabel:`Pause` button will gradually bring the Loco (or Consist / Multiple Units) on the Throttle to gradually step down to the zero speed.
 Clicking the button again will gradually return the Loco (or Consist / Multiple Units) on the Throttle back to the speed that it was before you fist pressed the button.

   .. note::
     :class: note-ed-hidden-title

-    See the `'Limit Speed' & 'Pause' button Preferences section on the Preferences page <../configuration/preferences.html#id41>`_ for more information on enabling the ``Pause`` button.
+    See the `'Limit Speed' & 'Pause' button Preferences section on the Preferences page <../configuration/preferences.html#id41>`_ for more information on enabling the :guilabel:`Pause` button.

   **Limit Speed button**